 Carnival Legend Gratuity

-Carnival recommends $11.50 per person, per day.
-The guidelines allocate $5.80 to dining room services, $3.70 to cabin services and $2 per day for alternative services, which include kitchen, entertainment, guest services and other hotel staff members.
-The amount is automatically added to your shipboard account, but can be adjusted in either direction at the guest services desk.
+When the ship sails from ports outside Australia, Carnival will no doubt adjust its daily rates.
+In the past, they have been $11.50 per person, per day, which covers $5.80 to dining room services, $3.70 to cabin services and $2 for alternative services (including kitchen, entertainment, guest services and other hotel staffmembers).
+The amounts are automatically added to shipboard accounts, but they can be adjusted in either direction at the front desk.
 A 15 percent gratuity is automatically added to bar bills.
 Tipping for room service at delivery is expected (and appreciated) by the service staff.

 1 - 3 of 1085 Reviews